sam-nug/Modelling-cell-state-transitions-and-signaling-networks-in-CD8-T-cells-using-the-cSTAR-approach/README.md

 The pipeline infers direct connections between seven signalling modules that are perturbed by 12 targeted drugs.
 Each of the signallings are as a response of CD8+ T cells to the drugs.
 Modules are selected based on their dynamic phenotype descriptor (DPD), per-drug activity is estimated from IC50 values.
 Each of the pathway-activity coefficients are learned from cSTAR, and the module network is reconstructed using Modular Response Analysis (MRA) across three estimators (Bayesian regression, OLS, ODR).
 Two phenotype descriptors are used: the DPD score dot product of stim vs unstim and a BTLA score.
-Both are regressed onto the module network in the final MRA stage via FPTU
+Both are regressed onto the module network in the final MRA stage via FPTU.
+The pipeline also offers a version running using BTLA vs TCR data against the original file.

 The seven modules selected:
 - **Modules:** ARFGAP, BCL, IGF1R, JAK, MTOR, NAE, SERCA